Subcellular Components (College Board AP® Biology): Study Guide

 Mitochondria

-• Mitochondria are the site of chemical respiration within eukaryotic cells
+• Mitochondria (singular mitochondrion) are membrane-bound organelles that provide compartments for the metabolic reactions of aerobic respiration within eukaryotic cells

 • A double membrane surrounds each mitochondrion